MadTeaPartyGames/the-gonzo-docs/docs/deepdive.md

 >
 > ![](../assets/images/native-post-process.png)
 >
-> GonzoFX exposes access to the native post process settings via the struct FPostProcessSettings.
+> GonzoFX exposes access to the native post process settings via the struct **FPostProcessSettings**.
 I am not going to detail what each individual setting does, as these are native to the engine, but have been exposed for expanding the capabilities of GonzoFX and allow for further user customization of effects.
+For more details you can look at the Unreal documentation for **FPostProcessSettings**.
 >
 >
 > - **Gonzo Effects**